HubSpot/ui-extensions-examples/crm-data-components/README.md

 2. Click `Create contact` in the top right hand corner and fill in all required fields.
 Click `create` once you’ve finished filling in your contact details.
 3. Your new contact should appear in the `Contacts table`.
 Select it and navigate to the `Custom` tab in the middle pane to access the sample card.

-If you haven't customized the tabs before follow step #4 from [this guide](https://developers.hubspot.com/docs/platform/ui-extensions-quickstart) to add the two sample cards as below:
+If you haven't customized the tabs before follow step #4 from [this guide](https://developers.hubspot.com/docs/platform/ui-extensions-quickstart) to add the two sample cards.